 There really was a town called Olive in the area and you can read a little about its true history on this Wikipedia page.

 Much of what is in Imaginary Girls is fictionalized and changed to fit the story, but it was inspired from real facts.
 For some history about the Ashokan Reservoir and the towns that were demolished to build it I’d recommend the book The Last of the Handmade Dams: The Story of the Ashokan Reservoir by local historian and author Bob Steuding.

-Wait!
 Is Fade Out (published in 2012) actually your first novel, Dani Noir, in paperback and under a new name?

 Yes!
-My tween novel Dani Noir (originally published by Simon & Schuster/Aladdin in 2009) was lucky enough to get a second chance at life on the YA shelves in the summer of 2012.
+My middle-grade novel Dani Noir (originally published by Simon & Schuster/Aladdin in 2009) was lucky enough to get a second chance at life on the YA shelves in the summer of 2012.
 Simon Pulse—a YA imprint at Simon & Schuster—published the book in paperback under the new title Fade Out.
 It is a clean YA story appropriate for readers grades 7 and up.
-And there have been updates made to the story, too… so it’s a little different from Dani Noir.
+And there have been small updates made to the story, too… so it’s a little different from Dani Noir.